aws-samples/reinvent2019-svs217/README.md

 In order to complete this session, you must first complete the following prerequisites:

 1. If you do not already have an AWS account, [create one](https://portal.aws.amazon.com/billing/signup#/start).
-1. [Install](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) the AWS CLI.
-If you already have AWS CLI installed, verify you are running version 1.16.84 or later by running `aws --version`.
-If you're on an older version, upgrade your AWS CLI installation.
+1. [Install](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) the AWS CLI with credentials to make calls to your AWS account.
 1. [Install](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) the AWS SAM CLI.
 If you already have AWS SAM CLI installed, ensure you are running version 0.34.0 or later by running `sam --version`.
 If you're on an older version, upgrade your SAM CLI installation.

 ## Hello World App